python/cpython/Doc/library/logging.rst

 .. versionadded:: 3.1

 The :class:`NullHandler` class, located in the core :mod:`logging` package, does not do any formatting or output.
-It is essentially a "no-op" handler for use by library developers.
+It is essentially a 'no-op' handler for use by library developers.

 .. class:: NullHandler()